 The simple truth is, miles equal fuel and fuel equals expense.
-Regardless of the method of transit, the moving company will need to charge for not just fuel, but employee time, vehicle wear and tear, liability insurance and more.
+Regardless of the method of transit to move to another state, the moving company will need to charge for not just fuel, but employee time, vehicle wear and tear, liability insurance and more.
 We recently published an article about how much does movers cost, this will further help you understand the pricing structure for your out of state move.

 However, there can still be some wiggle room here, especially if you have some time to plan for it.

 Many moving companies will offer lower rates to fill up a moving truck that will otherwise depart only half-full.
-If you can find a mover with a move already scheduled to your destination and a truck that isn’t filled to capacity, you may be able to lower the rate for your move.
+If you can find a mover with a move already scheduled to your destination and a truck that isn’t filled to capacity, you may be able to lower the rate or reduce the cost for your move.
 Here’s a list of best moving companies for out of state relocation.

 Another inevitable expense of moving your household is, well, moving your household!
-The more stuff you have, the more your move will weigh and the more that weight can cost you.
+The more stuff you have, the more your long distance move will weigh and the more that weight can cost you.

-On average, most movers estimate that the contents of a one-bedroom apartment will weigh less than 2,000 pounds.
+On average, most movers or truck rental companies like U-haul estimate that the contents of a one-bedroom apartment will weigh less than 2,000 pounds.
 Contrast that with the 20,000 pound weight estimate for contents of a five-bedroom house.
 Chances are good the weight of your belongings will fall somewhere in between and every pound will cost you.